Terms

 magic

-You can use magic to perform weird stuff.
-Using magic is an unsafe operation.
+You can use magic to perform low-level operations.
+Using magic is unsafe.

 Example